triciiaaa/santa-app/README.md

 ## Assumptions

-- **Staff Eligibility**: Any member of the team can perform the gift redemption
+- **Staff Eligibility**: Only members of the team can perform the gift redemption on behalf of the entire team.
 - **Redemption Eligibility**: Each team is allowed to redeem the gift only once.